Teaching English in Paris

 January 31st, 2022 / µ

-Parisian Language Schools
+French Language Schools

-My school had some of the biggest names in fashion, pharmaceuticals, construction, and banking as clients, and the clients did pay well.
-However, still, the school did not see fit to pay their staff a decent wage.
-Most people I met had taken these jobs to enter the French labor market and get access to health care and universities, which these schools exploited to the max.
-Most teachers I knew back then were, objectively speaking, poor.
+My school had some of the biggest names in fashion, pharmaceuticals, construction, and banking as clients, and they paid well.
+However, the school did not see fit to pay its staff a decent wage, far from it.
+Low wages and no benefits, those were the conditions.

-You Don’t Do It For The Money
+You Don’t Not It for the Money

 Live in Paris for a couple of years